entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 uart1>
 ```

-These parameter seems cool enough, let's access our RPI using UART connexion:
+These parameter seems good enough to access our RPI using UART connexion.

-In order to know where to plug our cables, there is a neat option for that:
+Well, how do we connect the cables?
+There is a neat option for that:

 ```
 uart1> show pins